shaunaleebrennan/ai-product-strategy/README.md

-# Workvivo HQ AI
+# Workvivo HQ

-> Workvivo HQ AI is the bet that turns the platform 9 million employees already use into the experience layer where AI lands successfully — three pillars of AI capability priced at $2-6 per user per month to reach the 80% of the workforce Microsoft Copilot and Glean structurally can't license.
+> Workvivo HQ is the bet that turns the platform 9 million employees already use into the experience layer where AI lands successfully — three pillars of AI capability priced at $2-6 per user per month to reach the 80% of the workforce Microsoft Copilot and Glean structurally can't license.

 ---